17 September 2020

 Another jam packed day moving across the Liffey, we have some incredible museums to immerse yourself in Irish history which includes the Jeanie Johnston Tallship & Famine Experience, the EPIC Irish Emigration Museum, and the GPO Witness History Exhibition.
-If you’re a fan of Irish literature you might want to visit the Dublin Writers Museum and the James Joyce Centre.
+If you’re a fan of Irish literature you might want to visit the James Joyce Centre.
 The Long Room in Trinity College is another enchanting spot as it houses over 200,000 books and while you're on the grounds of the college you can also see a section of the Book of Kells, one of the world’s most famous medieval manuscripts which is regarded as one of Ireland’s greatest cultural treasures.
 Pop across the road to take a stroll down Grafton Street, the main shopping street where there are endless stores, restaurants, cafés, and street buskers.
 If you need a break after all the moving around, make sure to stop off for afternoon tea in the Shelbourne or Westbury Hotel for some delicate delights.

 On your last day in Dublin get outdoors and visit the Phoenix Park, the largest enclosed park in any European city.
 Within the park you can book into Dublin Zoo where you’ll be able to see a wide variety of animals from zebras to snakes.
 Close by, you can take a trip to the National Botanic Gardens, where there are daily guided tours to understand more about the spectacular plant collection and the important work which takes place in the gardens.
 While you’re that close, you should drop into Glasnevin Cemetery next door where many key Irish figures have been laid to rest from Michael Collins to Éamon de Valera to name but a few.
 Enjoy an informative and entertaining tour of the grounds where a local guide will take you through the history and stories of some of Ireland’s most prominent historical figures.
 To end your incredible 72 hour trip to Dublin we suggest making your way to Fade Street, spots like L’Gueuleton, Fade Street Social, The Market Bar or Drury Buildings have an excellent selection of a la carte menus and some exquisite cocktails.